 Step 3: Connecting the highs and lows

-After identifying the highs and lows as mentioned in Step 2, join the highs with a line which will act as a resistance and similarly join the lows with a line which will act as a support as shown by the red lines below:
+After identifying the highs and lows as mentioned in Step 2, join the highs with a line that will act as a resistance and similarly join the lows with a line which will act as a support as shown by the red lines below:

 Not able to move further up or down